 Exercise 6: Deadlifts

-Any and all deadlifts will work as a hip dominant exercise.
+Any and all deadlifts will work as a hip dominant exercise (learn about the benefits of deadlifts).
 And because there are so many deadlift variations, there is always one that is suited to your abilities.

 The first step in mastering a deadlift though is learning how to hip hinge.